 Cucumber fruit extract is clinically shown to have a hydrating effect on skin, as we documented in our review of another cosmetic brand called Plexaderm.

 While Introstem’s Stem Cell Non-Surgical Syringe clearly contains a number of effective ingredients for anti-aging, it also contains two ingredients we recommend avoiding.

-Overall, we believe that Introstem’s Syringe is likely to have an anti-aging effect, but we do not recommend it due to the inclusion of two preservative ingredients.
+Overall, we believe that Introstem’s Syringe is likely to have an anti-aging effect, but we do not currently recommend it due to the inclusion of the two preservative ingredients outlined above.

 Introstem Eye Cream Review

 Introstem’s second-most popular product is their Eye Cream, called Stem Cell Rejuvenating Eye Cream.